What to do with savings

 6. Investing in stocks and shares

 While you might consider a savings account as the best place to put your savings without risk, investing in stocks and shares could give you a better return on investment.
-However, it doesn’t come without risks, as investing in the stock market is unpredictable.
+However, investing in the stock market is unpredictable and could put your capital at risk.

-It might not be right for you if you’re more risk-averse, but a stocks and shares ISA is a type of investment account that means you’ll invest in companies, government and corporate bonds and investment funds, and can provide good returns if you’re willing to take a risk.
+It might not be right for you if you’re more risk-averse, but a stocks and shares ISA is a type of investment account that means you’ll invest in companies, government and corporate bonds and investment funds.
+It can provide good returns if you invest over a long period and are willing to take a risk.
 Remember that it’s entirely possible the value of your investments will go down as well as up, and there might be times when you get back less than you’ve originally invested.

 Find savings accounts to suit your needs at raisin.co.uk